neticdk/k8s-workshop/simple-kubernetes/README.md

 # Create the cluster

-The main [README.md](../README.md) outllines the prerequisites to the examples.
-We will use [kind](https://kind.sigs.k8s.io/) in this example, because it is easy to use to construct a Kubernetes cluster on your localn machine and very easy to tear down as well.
+The main [README.md](../README.md) outlines the prerequisites to the examples.
+We will use [kind](https://kind.sigs.k8s.io/) in this example, because it is easy to use to construct a Kubernetes cluster on your local machine and very easy to tear down as well.

-You can check that you have the tools availeble running.
+You can check that you have the tools available running.

 ```console
 $ docker version